Japan jobless rate hits 16-year low, signals spending rebound ahead

 Separate data showed core consumer inflation eased slightly in May when excluding the effect of the tax hike, in line with the BOJ's projections that price gains will slow in coming months before accelerating again late this year.

-The BOJ has signaled that it sees no immediate need to expand its massive stimulus program deployed in April last year, stressing that the cooling effect on consumption from the sales tax hike will be temporary.
+The BOJ has signalled that it sees no immediate need to expand its massive stimulus programme deployed in April last year, stressing that the cooling effect on consumption from the sales tax hike will be temporary.

 The central bank has also said Japan is on track to meet its the 2 percent inflation target sometime next year, although it projects consumer inflation to hover just above 1 percent for several months as the boost from a weak yen fades.